buddhist-uni/buddhist-uni.github.io/_content/av/the-years-that-the-days-and-months-turned-into_shafer-hall.md

 > I was the angry one, and I was the sad one,
 and I am the head shaking in wonder

+How "Buddhist" do you think this poem is?
+Can it be interpreted in multiple ways?
+How does it make you feel about the world?